Breakfast Freezer Meals -Homemade Waffles, Raisin Scones, and Chocolate Chip Muffins and how to freeze them for quick and easy freezer meals.

 January is all about getting more organized, and here’s a great way to make mornings run a bit more smoothly.
-I spent a few days doing a little baking and have breakfasts for weeks.
+I spent a few days doing a little baking and have breakfast freezer meals prepared for weeks.
 We made pumpkin spice waffles, raisin scones, and oatmeal chocolate chip muffins.

 My sweet husband made a double batch of pumpkin spice waffles -get our recipe here.
 After they’re baked, just spread them out on a cookie sheet, so they’re not touching and put them into the freezer for a couple hours to freeze.

 Once they’re frozen, you can put them into a ziplock bag together, and they won’t stick together.
-Store in the freezer, and then just like an Eggo waffle, take one out of the freezer and pop into a toaster to warm up.
+Store in the freezer, and then just like an Eggo waffle, take one out of the freezer and pop into a toaster to warm up for a delicious breakfast fast.

 My girls love one of these for breakfast on a school morning and it’s so easy.